Regalian: Career

-Unlike Ingenuus before him, Regalianus minted his own coins at a mint he himself established at Carnuntum, a revolutionary move for an imperial claimant.
-In addition to his own portrait, Regalianus' coins also depict his wife, whom he raised to the rank of Augusta to bolster his position.
-Most, but not all, of Regalianus' coins have the formula AUGG. (implying two rulers, rather than AUG., which implies one) as part of their reverse legend.
+Unlike Ingenuus before him, Regalian minted his own coins at a mint he himself established at Carnuntum, a revolutionary move for an imperial claimant.
+In addition to his own portrait, Regalian's coins also depict his wife, whom he raised to the rank of Augusta to bolster his position.
+Most, but not all, of Regalian's coins have the formula AUGG. (implying two rulers, rather than AUG., which implies one) as part of their reverse legend.
 The plural AUGG. was likely intentional, but the intended meaning is not clear.
-It is more likely that it refers to the partnership between Regalianus and his wife Dryantilla, rather than to some partnership between Regalianus and Gallienus.
+It is more likely that it refers to the partnership between Regalian and his wife Dryantilla, rather than to some partnership between Regalianus and Gallienus.
 Paul Pearson has speculated instead that the two might have had a son whom they promoted to co-Augustus.
-Regalianus' acclamation as emperor and later governance in the Danube region was actually beneficial to Gallienus, as it provided the invading Roxolani with a new focus for opposition and allowed Gallienus time to deal with the immediate threat presented by the Alemanni invasion in Italy.
-All of Regalianus' coins were minted at Carnuntum, and they are all overstruck issues, struck on coins minted by earlier emperors of the third century, such as Septimius Severus and Maximinus Thrax.
-Stylistically, Regalianus' coins imitate the coins of the Licinian emperors (Valerian and Gallienus), though they are of lower quality, often in a very rough style and with spelling errors.
+Regalian's acclamation as emperor and later governance in the Danube region was actually beneficial to Gallienus, as it provided the invading Roxolani with a new focus for opposition and allowed Gallienus time to deal with the immediate threat presented by the Alemanni invasion in Italy.
+All of Regalian's coins were minted at Carnuntum, and they are all overstruck issues, struck on coins minted by earlier emperors of the third century, such as Septimius Severus and Maximinus Thrax.
+Stylistically, Regalian's coins imitate the coins of the Licinian emperors (Valerian and Gallienus), though they are of lower quality, often in a very rough style and with spelling errors.
 Some of the coins were so hastily made that the legends of the prior emperor who originally minted the coin is still partially visible, or that the new minting failed to give the coin a visible legend at all.
-Owing to his brief rule, only a small number of coins (just over 130) minted by Regalianus have been found.
+Owing to his brief rule, only a small number of coins (just over 130) minted by Regalian have been found.
 Most of them are today in private coin collections.

-How Regalianus was defeated and died is unclear, given that different sources give different answers.
-The generally accepted theory concerning Regalianus' demise, forwarded by the Hungarian archaeologist Jenő Fitz in 1966, is that Regalianus was killed in a raid by the Roxolani, perhaps working together with some of his own men, after bravely having fought the rebelling tribe for some time.
-Other accounts include that Regalianus was murdered exclusively by his own troops as the Illyrian provincial population were afraid of retribution from Gallienus (Historia Augusta) or that he was defeated and killed by Gallienus (Eutropius).
+How Regalian was defeated and died is unclear, given that different sources give different answers.
+The generally accepted theory concerning Regalian's demise, forwarded by the Hungarian archaeologist Jenő Fitz in 1966, is that Regalian was killed in a raid by the Roxolani, perhaps working together with some of his own men, after bravely having fought the rebelling tribe for some time.
+Other accounts include that Regalian was murdered exclusively by his own troops as the Illyrian provincial population were afraid of retribution from Gallienus (Historia Augusta) or that he was defeated and killed by Gallienus (Eutropius).